SRTP Mentoring Faculty

 Jose Cordoba-Chacon, PhD is Assistant Professor in the Division of Endocrinology, Diabetes and Metabolism and is a K01 award recipient.
 During his postdoctoral training at UIC, he published 21 research manuscripts, setting the stage for ongoing studies regarding the regulation of hepatic lipid and glucose metabolism by PPAR gamma in mouse models of diabetes and obesity.

-Rhonda Kineman, PhD is Associate Professor in the Division of Endocrinology, Diabetes and Metabolism.
+Rhonda Kineman, PhD is Professor in the Division of Endocrinology, Diabetes and Metabolism.
 She is internationally recognized for her research in metabolic effects of growth hormone (GH) and its downstream effector, STAT5B, including studies focused on how GH/STAT5B suppresses hepatic lipogenesis and protects the liver from the development of nonalcoholic fatty liver disease/nonalcoholic steatohepatitis.
 In her career, she has trained over 45 students and post-doctoral trainees and many of her trainees have continued in biomedical research careers.

 Brian Layden, MD, PhD is Professor and Chief of the Division of Endocrinology, Diabetes and Metabolism.
 The major focus of his research is to investigate pathways involved in the development of diabetes.
 Through genetic knockout models largely generated by his group, his laboratory is investigating different genes and pathways involved in blood glucose regulation.
 Dr. Layden has been responsible for the significant growth of research program in Endocrinology and has an exceptional record as a mentor.